deluge-torrent/deluge/docs/source/intro/01-install.md

     pip install deluge

+Install with all optional dependecies:

+    pip install deluge[all]

 ## <i class="fa fa-windows"></i> Windows

 Unfortunately due to move to GTK3 and Python 3 there is no installer package currently